influxdata/docs-v2/content/influxdb/v2.7/security/tokens/create-token.md

 ### Create a token scoped to a user

-To scope a token to a user other than the token creator, pass `userID` in the request body.
+To scope a token to a user other than the token creator, pass the `userID` property in the request body.

 ```sh